jetafese/winch/README.md

 ## Docker

 There is a docker setup that can be accessed in `verify`.
-It can be built and run with the commands `docker build -t winch . --file Dockerfile` and `docker run -it winch` respectively.
+It can be built and run with the commands `docker build -t winch . --file verify/Dockerfile` and `docker run -it winch` respectively.

 The `just` command can be used to run SeaHorn on the generated files.
 At the top level directory, run `just` to get a clean build and the verifier invoked on the general llvm-ir.